ZaraKhan-git/traffic-sign-recognition/README.md

 # 🚦 Traffic Sign Recognition
-CNN-based traffic sign classification using preprocessed data This project is part of my Computer Vision Internship Task 2 at Arch Technologies.
+This is my Task 2 for the Computer Vision Internship at ARCH Technologies.

 ## 📊 Summary
 Built a Convolutional Neural Network (CNN) using TensorFlow to classify 43 different types of traffic signs.
 Used preprocessed `.pickle` data from [Kaggle](https://www.kaggle.com/datasets/valentynsichkar/traffic-signs-preprocessed).

 ## 📁 Dataset